QiuOOGan/Word-Embedding-and-Sentiment-Analysis-based-stock-prediction/README.md

 ## Dataset:
 * news.json:
-it consists news articles from 81 big companies.
+it contains news articles from 81 big companies.
 Each company has an array of articles with field of "title", "text", "pul_time", and "url".
 Here is an example of "FaceBook":
   ```sh
   {
     "FB":